-Average Credit Card Interest Rates Stabilized in December 2019
+Average Credit Card Interest Rates Inched Up in January 2020

 This post is for historical reference.
 Specific product rates may have changed since publication.
 Please see banks' sites for current rates.

-The average credit card interest rate was 21.26% in December 2019, up a mere 0.01 percentage point from the previous month, according to data collected by The Balance.
+The average credit card interest rate was 21.28% in January 2020, up a slight 0.02 percentage points from the prior month, according to data collected by The Balance.

 - Store credit cards had the highest average interest rate.